 An email acknowledgement will be sent once your entry form is received.

-Five (5) hard copies of each book should be posted to the Foundation for Australian Literary Studies Ltd at:
+Five (5) hard copies of each book must be posted to the Foundation for Australian Literary Studies Ltd at:

 Foundation for Australian Literary Studies C/o Building 4, Room 120 James Cook University 1 James Cook Drive, Townsville, QLD, 4811

-IMPORTANT NOTE: Hard copies of title should be received by the Foundation no later than end December 2022.
+IMPORTANT NOTE: Hard copies of titles must be received by the Foundation no later than end December 2023.